monacocoin-net/monoeci-core-OLD/src/test/data/README.md

 Description
 ------------

-This directory contains data-driven tests for various aspects of monoeci.
+This directory contains data-driven tests for various aspects of Monoeci.

 License
 --------